dammatus/C/README.md

 Si deseas contribuir a este proyecto, ¡te animo a hacerlo!
 Puedes enviar propuestas de cambios (pull requests) o informar sobre problemas (issues) que encuentres.

+# Data Structures and Algorithms in C

+This repository contains the source code and related resources for my work on Data Structures and Algorithms in the C programming language.
+This project was developed as part of my course on Data Structures and Algorithms at [Universidad Nacional de San Luis].

+## Accuracy Disclaimer

+This repository contains code and resources provided for the purpose of learning, experimentation, and collaboration.
+It's important to note that everything was done during my course in Data Structures and Algorithms, and that not all code is correct and efficient.

+If you find errors, problems, or inaccuracies in this repository, please inform me by opening an "Issue" or a "Pull Request."
+Your contribution is valuable to improve the quality of this resource.

+## Description

+## Binary Search Tree (BST) in C

+This repository contains the implementation of a Binary Search Tree (BST) in the C programming language.
+The BST has been implemented with the following features:

+- **Replacement Policy**: Smallest of the Greater.
+- **Main Functions**:
+  - `initBST`: Initializes a new binary search tree.
+  - `locateBST`: Searches for a value in the tree.
+  - `retrieveBST`: Retrieves a value from the tree.
+  - `insertBST`: Inserts a value into the tree.
+  - `deleteBST`: Removes a value from the tree.
+  - `showStructureBST`: Displays the current structure of the tree.

+This binary search tree is used to store and manage a collection of vendors based on their identification number (DNI).
+The replacement policy used is "Smallest of the Greater," which means that a node with the smallest value among the greater nodes is replaced when a deletion is performed.

+You can find more details about usage and implementation in the comments of the source code.

+## Unordered Sequential List (USL) in C with Heapsort Sorting

+This repository contains the implementation of an Unordered Sequential List (USL) in the C programming language, along with ascending sorting of elements using the Heapsort algorithm.
+The USL has been implemented with the following features:

+- **Sorting**: Heapsort in ascending order.
+- **Priority**: Field `salesQty` of the vendors.
+- **Descending Order**: Sorting is performed in descending order based on the sales quantity of the vendors.

+**Main Functions**:
+  - `initUSL`: Initializes a new unordered sequential list.
+  - `locateUSL`: Searches for a value in the list.
+  - `insertUSL`: Inserts a value into the list.
+  - `showStructureUSL`: Displays the current structure of the list.
+  - `heapSort`: Sorts the list using the Heapsort algorithm.

+This implementation of USL allows storing and managing a collection of vendors, prioritizing vendors with a higher quantity of sales.
+The Heapsort algorithm is used to sort the list in ascending order based on the sales quantity of the vendors.

+You can find more details about usage and implementation in the comments of the source code.

+## Quadratic Open Addressing Hash Table (QOAHT) in C

+This repository contains the implementation of a Quadratic Open Addressing Hash Table (QOAHT) in the C programming language.
+The QOAHT is designed to manage a set of vendor records using a bucket structure with collision resolution through quadratic probing.

+**Key Features:**
+- **Table Size (M)**: 149 (the nearest prime number to 110/0.77).
+- **Main Functions**:
+  - `initQOAHT`: Initializes a new Quadratic Open Addressing Hash Table (QOAHT).
+  - `hashingQOAHT`: Hashing function used to calculate the position of a record in the QOAHT.
+  - `locateQOAHT`: Searches for a record in the QOAHT.
+  - `retrieveQOAHT`: Retrieves a record from the QOAHT.
+  - `insertQOAHT`: Inserts a new record into the QOAHT.
+  - `deleteQOAHT`: Deletes a record from the QOAHT.
+  - `showStructureQOAHT`: Displays the current structure of the QOAHT.

+This QOAHT allows storing and managing a collection of vendors based on their identification number (DNI).
+It uses a hashing technique to calculate the position of records based on their DNIs and resolves collisions using quadratic probing.
+The QOAHT supports operations such as insertion, deletion, location, and retrieval of records.

+You can find more details about usage and implementation in the comments of the source code.

+## Separate Chaining Hash Table (SCHT) in C

+This repository contains the implementation of a Separate Chaining Hash Table (SCHT) in the C programming language.
+The SCHT is designed to manage a set of vendor records using a bucket structure with collision resolution through singly linked lists.

+**Key Features:**
+- **Table Size (M)**: 60 (based on a factor of 110/1.84).
+- **Main Functions**:
+  - `initSCHT`: Initializes a new Separate Chaining Hash Table (SCHT).
+  - `hashingSCHT`: Hashing function used to calculate the position of a record in the SCHT.
+  - `locateSCHT`: Searches for a record in the SCHT.
+  - `retrieveSCHT`: Retrieves a record from the SCHT.
+  - `insertSCHT`: Inserts a new record into the SCHT.
+  - `deleteSCHT`: Deletes a record from the SCHT.
+  - `showStructureSCHT`: Displays the current structure of the SCHT.

+This SCHT allows storing and managing a collection of vendors based on their identification number (DNI).
+It uses a hashing technique to calculate the position of records based on their DNIs and resolves collisions using singly linked lists.
+The SCHT supports operations such as insertion, deletion, location, and retrieval of records.

+You can find more details about usage and implementation in the comments of the source code.

+## Doubly Linked List (DLL) in C

+This repository contains the implementation of a Doubly Linked List (DLL) in the C programming language.
+This data structure allows managing a collection of elements using nodes that are linked both to the next and previous nodes, facilitating navigation in both

+ directions.

+**Key Features:**
+- **Node Structure**: Each node in the list contains an element of type `varado` and two pointers: one to the next node (`next`) and one to the previous node (`back`).
+- **Main Functions**:
+  - `init_list`: Initializes a new list.
+  - `reset`: Resets the list's cursor to the beginning.
+  - `isEmpty`: Checks if the list is empty.
+  - `isFull`: Checks if it's not possible to add more elements to the list due to memory limitations.
+  - `forwards`: Moves the cursor forward in the list.
+  - `backwards`: Moves the cursor backward in the list.
+  - `copy`: Copies the element pointed to by the cursor.
+  - `isOutOfSequence`: Checks if the cursor is out of the list's sequence.
+  - `remove`: Removes the element pointed to by the cursor.
+  - `insert`: Inserts a new element into the list after the element pointed to by the cursor.

+This implementation of a Doubly Linked List allows efficient insertion, deletion, and navigation in both directions.
+It's a versatile data structure useful in various applications.

+## Execution Environment

+Compiled with CodeBlocks

+## Contribution

+If you wish to contribute to this project, I encourage you to do so!
+You can submit proposals for changes (pull requests) or report issues you find.